+Conventional way:

-Pentium 4 Trace Cache 4/4 Conventional way: Branch predictor figure outs branch to speculatively execute, then loada branch. takes up to 1 cycle of delay after every conditional branch instruction With Trace cache: the branch code is within the trace segment so there is no delay associated with bringing in the branch code. • Most x86 instructions decode into 2 or 3 μops • Rare long instructions, which could decode into 100s of μops.
-Pill and P4 use microcode ROM which process these instructions so the regular decoder can do decoding on normal smaller instructions. • Trace cache put a tag in trace segment when sees long instruction, Tag points to section of microcode ROM contains the μop sequence. • When trace cache encounters the flag in execute mode, it lets microcode ROM stream proper sequence of $\mu$ ops into instruction stream for execution engine
+Branch predictor figure outs branch to speculatively execute, then load branch. takes up to 1 cycle of delay after every conditional branch instruction the branch code is within the trace segment so there is no delay associated with bringing in the branch code.

+With Trace cache:

+- Most x86 instructions decode into 2 or 3 μops - Rare long instructions, which could decode into 100s of μops.
+PIII and P4 use microcode ROM which process these instructions so the regular decoder can do decoding on normal smaller instructions. - Trace cache put a tag in trace segment when sees long instruction, Tag points to section of microcode ROM contains the μop sequence. - When trace cache encounters the flag in execute mode, it lets microcode ROM stream proper sequence of μops into instruction stream for execution engine